decaporg/decap-cms/website/site/content/docs/authentication-backends.md

 ## Git Gateway with Netlify Identity

-[Git Gateway](https://github.com/netlify/git-gateway) is a Netlify open source project that allows you to add editors to your site CMS without giving them direct write access to your Git repository.
+[Git Gateway](https://github.com/netlify/git-gateway) is a Netlify open source project that allows you to add editors to your site CMS without giving them direct write access to your GitHub or GitLab repository.
+(For Bitbucket repositories, use the [Bitbucket backend](#bitbucket-backend) instead.)
 [Netlify Identity](https://www.netlify.com/docs/identity/) service can handle the authentication and provides a simple interface for user management.
 The Netlify CMS [featured templates](https://www.netlifycms.org/docs/start-with-a-template) are working examples of this backend.

-To use it in your own project, follow these steps:
+To use it in your own project stored on GitHub or GitLab, follow these steps:

 1. Head over to the [Netlify Identity docs](https://www.netlify.com/docs/identity) and follow the steps to get started.
-If your respository is on Bitbucket, you will also need to [add Bitbucket as an authentication provider](https://www.netlify.com/docs/authentication-providers/#using-an-authentication-provider).
 2. Add the following lines to your Netlify CMS `config.yml` file:

     ```yaml